Havre-Saint-Pierre: History

 In 1857, a group of Acadian families arrived, in 1872, the Parish of Saint-Pierre-de-la-Pointe-aux-Esquimaux was officially established, the same year its post office opened under the name Esquimaux Point.

 In 1873, the place was incorporated as a municipality.
-In 1924, the post office changed its name to Havre-Saint-Pierre, followed by the town in 1927, in order to focus on the harbor, which characterizes the area, while retaining the original parish name.
+In 1924, the post office changed its name to Havre-Saint-Pierre, followed by the town in 1927, in order to focus on the harbour, which characterizes the area, while retaining the original parish name.
 It remained the largest town on the North Shore until 1936 when it was overtaken by Baie-Comeau.

 Since 1948, the Quebec Iron and Titanium Company mines deposits of ilmenite, a mineral composed of iron and titanium, at a site some 40 km north.
 The Chemin de fer de la Rivière Romaine brings it by rail cars to Havre-Saint-Pierre.

 Geography

 Havre-Saint-Pierre is located in a place formerly known as Rade aux Esquimaux or Pointe aux Esquimaux, north of the Mingan Archipelago and Anticosti Island, on the shores of the Gulf of St. Lawrence.
 The municipality is located 1000 km east of Montreal, 870 km northeast of Quebec City and 200 km from Sept-Îles.
 Access.